-Additional exploration targets have been identified to the north and south of the defined target area.
+Additional exploration targets have been identified to the north and the south of the defined target area.
 It must be stressed that an exploration target is not a mineral resource.
-The potential quantity and grade of the exploration target is conceptual in nature, and there has been insufficient exploration to define a Mineral Resource in the volume where the exploration target is outlined.
+The potential quantity and grade of the exploration target is conceptual in nature, and there has been insufficient exploration to define a Mineral Resource in the volume where the Exploration Target is outlined.
 It is uncertain if further exploration drilling will result in the determination of a Mineral Resource in this volume.
 Re-interpretation of the geophysical surveys has indicated the Salar may be over 600m deep with potential for further exploration targets to be developed beneath the current 323m.

-It is anticipated that additional drilling would be conducted in FY2017, to further evaluate the exploration target, bring it into resource category and assist longer term development planning.
+It is anticipated that additional drilling would be conducted in FY2017, to further evaluate the exploration target and to assist longer term development planning.